 The movie night was one of a series of screenings that Cinespia puts on in the Hollywood Forever Cemetery each summer.
 You will need to get tickets in advance, as some movies at the cemetery sell out very quickly.
 Do not try to buy Cinespia tickets from a third party.
 They may not be valid and you will not be able to get a refund.

-Beverly rounded up a group of 12 of us to go, so we all met at her place to carpool to the cemetery.
+Beverly rounded up a group of 12 of us to go, so we all met at her place to carpool to the Hollywood Cemetery.
 The traffic en route was lighter than we expected so we got there a little early, unfortunately, once we got there it was a bit of a mess to get in.
 We waited in the line of cars to enter the cemetery, but when we got to the front of the line they told us we were too early and would have to come back in 30 minutes.
 We waited in a nearby parking lot and then battled the traffic to get back in.
 They also made those that had parked offsite wait in a long line to get in.
 They were very strict about the opening time!